 Students diagnosed with anaphylaxis are to have their prescribed adrenaline auto-injector available in their school bag at all times as well as an antihistamine on their person.
 They should inform the school café manager, check items sold at the café and avoid items with allergens.
 It is also important for students to inform relevant teachers of any allergies should cooking of foods be part of the curriculum.

 At Harrisdale Senior High School (HSHS), all members of our school community are committed to ensuring a safe and supportive environment where students, staff and visitors have the right to be respected and have a responsibility to respect each other.
-Bullying is damaging, anti-social and unacceptable at Harrisdale SHS wHere we seek to create a culture that allows all students to flourish free from discrimination, harassment or any form of bullying.
+Bullying is damaging, anti-social and unacceptable at Harrisdale SHS wHere we seek to create a culture that allows all students to flourish and staff to work in an environment free from discrimination, harassment or any form of bullying.

 We aim to provide an environment that is physically, emotionally and intellectually safe for all members of our school community.